chen-ye/dr-eds/README.md

 ## How to elevate account permissions

-You will need to install `mitmproxy` (https://mitmproxy.org/) and run it with simple script like that:
+You will need to install [mitmproxy](https://mitmproxy.org/) and run it with simple script like that [mitm_wheeltop.py]:

 ```python
 from mitmproxy import ctx